 The directors shall be elected to hold office for a term expiring not later than the close of the next annual meeting following the election.
 Each director shall hold office until a successor is duly elected and qualified or until the earlier of the director’s death, resignation, disqualification or removal.

-Directors may serve for a maximum of six (6) consecutive years, after which a minimum of one (1)-year absence is required before an individual may serve as a director of the Corporation again.
+Directors may serve for a maximum of six (6) consecutive years except where the members, by ordinary resolution, permit one or more directors to serve as such for one or more one (1)-year extensions beyond six (6) consecutive years.
+After six (6) consecutive years (together with any permitted extensions), a minimum absence from the board of one (1)-year is required before an individual may serve as a director of the Corporation again.

 4.04 Composition and Nominations

-A minimum of fifty percent (50%) of the directors on the board shall be Deaf and/or hard of hearing.
-Any slate of directors elected by the members shall comply with this composition requirement in addition to any other criteria established by the board.
+Any slate of directors elected by the members shall to the extent reasonably practicable comply with this composition target in addition to any other criteria established by the board.
+However, all acts of the board of directors are valid notwithstanding a failure to comply with this composition target.

 4.05 Removal of Directors